 Scripts for movies, plays, and visual media are very different from other kinds of writing.
-They’re designed from the beginning with a performance in mind, not to be read.
-Explainer scripts are more specialized, which is why our team has put together this guide on writing compelling animated explainer videos.
+They’re designed from the beginning with a performance in mind — not to be read.
+Explainer scripts are even more specialized, so our team has put together this guide on how to write compelling scripts for animated explainer videos.

 Explainer videos are short, usually under five-minute, animated videos that take complex subjects and break them into digestible pieces.
 They are popular in several industries because of the flexibility animation allows.
 For example, you can zoom into a water molecule to visualize the different atoms in one moment and then rocket out of the solar system to show the galaxy’s shape in another.
 Because everything gets created on the computer, we can do almost anything.

 Who are we?
 We’re Duke & Duck, and we’ve been making animated content (including lots of explainers) since 2009.
 Our team has written hundreds of scripts, and in the process, we’ve learned a few things about writing compelling scripts for animated explainers.
 So whether you’re working on a video right now or hope to do so one day, we hope this guide will help you tell your story in a way that inspires, educates, and entertains your audience.

 1. Be Curious.
 Become an Expert

 Before writing your explainer video script, it’s essential to become an expert on the topic.
 At Duke & Duck, we start with a client call where our team is constantly asking questions to absorb as much information as possible.
 Our team approaches everything from a questioning standpoint and never undervalues the importance of being curious.